Where Should You Position An Air Purifier? 12 Top Tips

 Read: Humidifier sickness symptoms to watch out for

-2. Best place to put air purifier for best effect
+2. The best place to put the air purifier for the best effect

-Actually, experts say that you should not place an air purifier any closer than 2 feet to the closest item.
-So you cannot push it under a chair, a desk, a table or too close to the wall.
+Experts say that you should not place an air purifier any closer than 2 feet to the closest item.
+So you cannot push it under a chair, a desk, a table, or too close to the wall.

-Of utmost importance though, make sure that the front of the air purifier where the air intake is located faces an open space.
+Of utmost importance, though, is making sure that the front of the air purifier, where the air intake is located, faces an open space.
 That way, it will be able to pull air laden with particles from a distance away.

 3. Where to place air purifier for odor